wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **M:**&ensp;In life nothing can be had without overcoming obstacles.
 The obstacles to the clear perception of one’s true beïng are desire for pleasure and fear of pain.
 It is the pleasure–pain motivation that stands in the way.
 The very freedom from all motivation, the state in which no desire arises is the natural state.

-**Q:**&ensp;Such giving up of desires — does it need time?
+**Q:**&ensp;Such giveïng up of desires — does it need time?

 **M:**&ensp;If you leave it to time, millions of years will be needed.
-Giving up desire after desire is a lengthy process with the end never in sight.
+Giveïng up desire after desire is a lengthy process with the end never in sight.
 Leave alone your desires and fears and give your entire attention to the subject, to he who is behind the experiënce of desire and fear.
 Ask: “who desires?”.
 Let each desire bring you back to yourself.

 **Q:**&ensp;The root of all desires and fears is the same — the longing for happiness.